See answer

 Common Causes of Tailbone Pain

-People from different backgrounds and groups may face varying risks of experiencing lower back pain in the tailbone region.
+People from different backgrounds and groups may face varying risks of lower back pain in the tailbone region.
 Individuals considered the most likely to develop coccydynia are:

 • Female

-• At a higher body weight
+• At a higher body weight (excess weight can place additional pressure on the coccyx)

-• At a lower body weight
+• At a lower body weight (lower weight means less fatty cushioning around the tailbone)

 • Pregnant